-With all this price excitement mixed with a high level of inflation it has lead many mobile home owners to begin the process of selling their mobile home.
+With all this price excitement mixed with a high level of inflation, it has led many mobile homeowners to begin the process of selling their mobile homes.

 But, before you grab the phone to give The Mobile Home Dealer a call, please understand the three most important steps needing to be followed when selling your Sarasota Florida mobile home.